History of Nigella Sativa Seed and Oil

 - stimulation of kidneys and increased urine flow

 - congestion and bronchial disorders

 - menstrual complaints

 - skin care

 - blood pressure control

 German Medicinal Encyclopedias

 Published in 1546, Kreutterbuch or “herbal” by Hieronymous Bock, mentions “the most lovely Nigella”.
-Bock, the pioneer of Renaissance botany, was also a physician, herbalist and Lutheran minister.
+Bock, the pioneer of Renaissance botany, was also a physician, herbalist, and Lutheran minister.

-Research were scanty in the mid 20th century but are abundant today.
+Research was scanty in the mid 20th century but are abundant today.
 These research has continued to confirm that The Blessed Seed has potent medicinal applications.
 It applies to the old diseases that have plagued mankind for centuries.
 It is also helpful with the new diseases and conditions of the 21st century.
 Black Seed is indeed a timeless remedy and, as The Prophet (PBUH) said, a “remedy for all diseases except death.“ Check out Black Seed Oil Benefits here.